Jethet/vanillaJS-audio-tour/README.markdown

 **MPV**
 1. the user can download the app from the app store
+2. the user can use the app offline
-1. the user sees a welcome screen when opening the app
+3. the user sees a welcome screen when opening the app
-1. the uesr can select a language
+4. the uesr can select a language
-1. the user is shown multiple audio files that can be played
+5. the user is shown multiple audio files that can be played
-1. the user can select an audio file
+6. the user can select an audio file
-1. the user can skip the audio file and go back to the audio overview screen
+7. the user can skip the audio file and go back to the audio overview screen

 **Technology used**